 The Materials Group in MME includes experts in processing, structural/chemical characterization, mechanical testing, and modelling of metals and ceramics.
 There are particular research strengths in materials for the Nuclear, Automotive materials, Aerospace, and Energy Conversion industries.
-Other materials research areas at Queen’s can be found in collaborating Departments:

 We have a comprehensive suite of characterisation equipment including:

 - Accelerator laboratory: 4MV tandem producing 8MeV H or 12MeV He; for damage or implantation studies.

 - Electron Microscopy Laboratory: FEI Osiris FEG-TEM (STEM, EDS, EELS, in situ heating & straining), FEI FEG-Nova NanoSem (EBSD, EDX, in situ heating and straining).